French bank SocGen ordered to pay rogue trader for wrongfully firing him

-PARIS A "rogue trader" who cost French bank Societe Generale (SOGN.PA) billions of euros in losses won a wrongful dismissal case on Tuesday when a labour court ordered Jerome Kerviel's former employer to pay him 455,500 euros (£355,108) in compensation.
+PARIS A "rogue trader" who cost French bank Societe Generale (SOGN.PA) billions of euros in losses won a wrongful dismissal case on Tuesday when a labor court ordered Jerome Kerviel's former employer to pay him 450,000 euros ($510,000) in compensation.

-The court, made up of equal numbers of employers and trade union representatives, ruled that the bank fired Kerviel without "real and serious cause" because it waited too long to dismiss him after becoming aware of his misconduct.
+The court, made up of equal numbers of representatives of employers and trade unions, ruled that the bank fired Kerviel without "real and serious cause" because it waited too long to dismiss him after becoming aware of his misconduct.

 SocGen lawyer Arnaud Chaulet branded the ruling "scandalous" and said the bank would appeal against a decision he said ran counter to the law.

-Tuesday's ruling added fuel to the controversy over the role of labour courts after the Socialist government dropped an attempt this year to limit by law the amount of damages they can award for wrongful dismissal.
+Tuesday's ruling seemed bound to fuel controversy over the role of labor courts after the Socialist government dropped an attempt this year to limit by law the amount of damages they can award for wrongful dismissal.

-The trader has never denied building up trading positions amounting to 50 billion euros, but contends his managers should have been aware of his actions, something the bank has always strenuously denied.
+The trader has never denied masking his 50 billion euro positions, but contends his managers should have been aware of his actions, something the bank has always strenuously denied.

+France's labor code gives companies two months to sanction misconduct, but the tribunal found that his positions had been known since 2007 whereas Kerviel was dismissed in February 2008, his lawyer David Koubbi said.

-His lawyer David Koubbi told Reuters the decision "restores justice and tears apart the story that Societe Generale has presented from the beginning."
+Koubbi told Reuters the decision "restores justice and tears apart the story that Societe Generale has presented from the beginning".

 The ruling comes as Kerviel faces a separate civil case due to start next week before an appellate court in Versailles about how much he has to pay the bank towards the losses.

-Note: (This story is corrected to fix spelling of lawyer's name in paragraph 3)